Alcohol and anxiety

 In fact, alcohol can make an anxious person feel worse.
 Here’s an example of a typical cycle:

 But this only starts the process from the beginning.
-As the initial calm feeling fades you can feel anxious again as the effects wear off.
+As the initial calm feeling fades you can feel anxiety after stopping drinking alcohol build again as the effects wear off.

 Remember the more alcohol you drink, the greater your tolerance will be.
 Over time you may need to drink more alcohol to feel the same effects.
-Over-time this may negatively affect your mental health.
+Over-time this may negatively affect your mental health, resulting in heightened levels of anxiety and depression after drinking.

 If you think you may be struggling with anxiety then you should consider cutting back on the amount of alcohol you drink.